LEARNAcademy/syllabus/Rails-M/09rails_wildlife_tracker_challenge.md

 ## The API Stories

+- **Story**:  As the consumer of the API I can list all animals in a database.
+  -- Hint: make a few animals using Rails Console

 - **Story**:  As the consumer of the API I can create an animal and save it in the database.
 An animal has the following information: common name, latin name, kingdom (mammal, insect, etc.).

-- **Story**:  As the consumer of the API I can list all animals in a database.

 - **Story**:  As the consumer of the API I can update an animal in the database.